-The vent slam can now be fitted to the roof bars just underneath the bottom rail of the vent.
+The vent slam can now be fitted to the two roof bars just underneath the bottom rail of the vent.
 The ends of the slam bar are cut out to go round the profile of the roof glazing bar.
 Secure the slam bar with the two bolts that were inserted when you fitted the bottom of the roof bars to the eave.
+The slam bar must be fitted between the angle strengthening bar and the glazing bar i.e. sandwiched between them.

-The slam bars in an unequal angle and it attaches to the roof with the longer part of the angle pointing skywards, i.e. toward the bottom rail of the vent, and the shorter part of the angle pointing to the gutter, i.e. the outside corner of the angle is facing inside the structure (Key point).
+The slam bar is an unequal angle and it attaches to the roof with the longer part of the angle pointing skywards, i.e. toward the bottom rail of the vent, and the shorter part of the angle pointing to the gutter, i.e. the outside corner of the angle is facing inside the structure (Key point).